Medical regulation in Italy

 Structure and nature of medical regulation Italy has a regionally-based national health service (Servizio Sanitario Nazionale – SSN).

 Registration and licensing process According to a WHO report 74 the Ministry of Health is responsible for the licensing of doctors, while registration and disciplinary matters are carried out by the medical associations.
-According to the report: There is one licence to practise issued by the Order following approval of qualifications by the Ministry (which delegates this to the Universities).
+According to the report: There is one license to practice issued by the Order following approval of qualifications by the Ministry (which delegates this to the Universities).
 The University issues Specialist Diplomas which must be registered with the Order.
 Applications are made in the first instance to the Ministry of Health and then to the appropriate Provincial Order for Registration.
-The licence issued is valid for the whole of Italy, not only for the province in which the person in registered.
-The licence is issued on a permanent basis, with no time limit attached to it.
-For Italian nationals evidence of the following needs to be provided when applying to an association for registration and authorisation to practise:
+The license issued is valid for the whole of Italy, not only for the province in which the person in registered.
+The license is issued on a permanent basis, with no time limit attached to it.
+For Italian nationals evidence of the following needs to be provided when applying to an association for registration and authorization to practice:

 • Italian citizenship;

 • civil status (full entitlement to civil rights and privileges); Certificate of professional good standing;